georchestra/ckanext-georchestra/README.rst

    Consider including some screenshots or embedding a video!

-This ckan extension provides user, organization and user membership (in organizations) synchronization from georchestra LDAP instance.
-User, organization and membership are managed in the georchestra console.
+This ckan extension provides user, organization and user membership (in organizations) synchronization from geOrchestra LDAP instance.
+User, organization and membership are managed in the geOrchestra console.

 On user access, if the user profile needs to be updated, it is done on-the-fly : user profile sync, membership, and if necessary the organization is created.
 In that case, the organization is really an empty shell (only the id is provided)